Rated: the food and drink April Fools’ day pranks for 2023

 A direct appeal to This: Can anyone tell me how much you guys spend on pulling together these regular stunt videos?

-This is right on brand for: the result of a marketing pop culture fever dream.
+This is right on brand.
+And probably the result of a marketing pop culture fever dream.

 And bringing Piers Morgan into it?
 Given the ample material, it would’ve been rude not to.